isomerpages/imda-tradetrust/_about/Legality Guide.md

 <p>Using an example of a shipment from a non-MLETR-compliant jurisdiction
-like China to Singapore: As long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by the carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will be considered compliant to the MLETR as applied under Singapore law, and be treated as equivalent to a paper bill of lading.
+like China to Singapore: As long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by the carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will most likely be considered compliant to the MLETR as applied under Singapore law, and be treated as equivalent to a paper bill of lading.
 That is the same position with regards to express choice of law and jurisdiction as current law.</p>
 <p>Some other MLETR-compliant jurisdictions include<strong> </strong>the<strong> </strong>UK;
 New York and Delaware in the US; the Abu Dhabi Global Market in the United Arab Emirates, and <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>